clecryptocarnivore/clecryptocarnivore/README.md

 MCSE education at dayschool & he work all night long, wow. so smart.

 After he, Drive Semi-Truck all over da USA and Canada & Mexico too.
 A world Travel person like myself.
-Is why only 1 of many, i love him so much.
+Is why... only 1 of many, i love him so much.

 He KNOWS da horror of "No love or ability to help da one(s) you love without.."
 Without what? u say...
 Love.
 But, is his Labor of Car repar, HIS 1 LOVE, dat my